jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

     [91, 82, 25, 69, 52, 78, 2, 57, 75, 29, 27, 81, 35, 92, 18, 68, 34, 79, 58, 55, 0, 54, 74, 13, 37, 23, 67, 19, 61, 97, 64, 86, 93, 65, 17, 1, 3, 8, 59, 7, 98, 66, 49, 22, 5, 62, 41, 96, 12, 95, 36, 44, 77, 48, 31, 16, 39, 99, 53, 6, 43, 42, 83, 73, 60, 71, 76, 14, 33, 89, 38, 47, 28, 9, 85, 11, 72, 21, 88, 51, 63, 4, 15, 70, 56, 24, 94, 87, 90, 80, 50, 26, 30, 10, 40, 84, 46, 32, 20, 45]

 We can see that the genetic algorithm does seems to be optimizing the path as we expect, since the distance metric seems to be decreasing throughout the iteration.
 Now, let's actually try plotting the path along with the corresponding city coordinates.
-Here's a helper function to print the optimate path.
+Here's a helper function to print the optimal path.

 ```python